aCoodleDoo/py-intro/pages/intro.md

 # Intro

-Context collection
+Problem definition

-A support ticket is a **container** that **collects context**
+A support ticket is a **container** that **gathers context**

-through a standard form template and collects
+through a standard form interface and collects

-information like:
+specific pieces of information such as:

 <v-clicks>